 Dinner Keynote speaker AI expert Eric Horvitz

 This November event combines the Bulletin’s signature evening celebration, the Annual Dinner, with an afternoon set of discussions, the Annual Meeting.
 Attendees have the opportunity to experience the full event or may choose to attend either the evening or the afternoon programming.
 Participants attending the full-day event may do so for a reduced-fee combined ticket.

-Scroll down to learn about the outstanding 2018 Annual Dinner and Meeting, and be sure to check back in August, for information about how you can attend the event in November, 2019.
+Scroll down to learn about the outstanding 2018 Annual Dinner and Meeting, and be sure to check back soon for information about how you can attend the event in November 2019.